| What kind of computer hardware do I need to run PC Card

 exports from ACCESS and Excel didn't import properly.
 What do I do

-This process is now easier with PC Card Catalog v3.4 and CONCEPT I that use the TAB-delimited text export/import.
+This process is now easier with PC Card Catalog v3.4 (and up) and CONCEPT I that use the TAB-delimited text export/import.
 (To create Exports in Excel, Save As "TAB delimited -

 TXT".
 In Access use the Save As/Export|External File|Save As -

 TXT, CSV... set the delimiter to TAB) These files avoid the ambiguities associated with comma-delimited imports.